- Files in Linux

 Coordinated Universal Time

 The Coordinated Universal Time (UTC) is the universally accepted time standard based on atomic clocks with leap seconds added judiciously to keep it in tune with the traditional solar time.
 The UTC is available as standard from designated national measurement institutes (NMIs) in most countries.
-It is used as the standard by computers ...
+It is used as the ...

 - Alarm, sleep and High Resolution Timers

 The alarm system call arranges for the SIGALRM signal to be sent to the calling process after s seconds.